mlawre01/STAT545-HW-Hawe-Nicole/HW04/Hw04_Exploring_Reshape_and_Join.md

 | Europe    |  77.17460|    19405373|  23383.107|
 | Oceania   |  80.22975|    12001194|  28374.483|

 Now I'll create a second smaller dataset with the continents and I'll add the coastline in kilometers and the highest point in meters of each continent.
-This data is courtesy of this [site](https://www.sporcle.com/games/quizace/order-the-continents-ii/results)
+This information is courtesy of this [site](https://www.sporcle.com/games/quizace/order-the-continents-ii/results)

 ``` r
 continent <- c("Africa","Americas","Asia","Europe","Oceania", "Antarctica")